shercoder/study_guide/readme.md

 __SPMD:__

 Multiple autonomous processors simultaneously executing the same program on different sets of data.
 An example of this would be to run all of the test cases for our last assignment simultaneously.
+SPMD can implement both data parallelism and task parallelism.

 __MPMD:__